I stumbled into a strange, friendly world where I was oddly drowning in ponies and other small, sparkling equines.

 Twilight fiddled with her cup a little.
-“I brought her back.
-At first I could only keep the spirits of the dead for a few minutes at a time, with my own blood.
-But Midnight remains and I … I fear I know how she sustains herself.”
+“I brought her back from the dead.
+At first I could only keep the spirits of the dead here in the mortal world for a few minutes at a time, using my own blood.
+I thought I would just ask her about her studies and then return her to the grave when I was done, but Midnight remains and I … I fear I know how she sustains herself.”

 Twilight nodded again.

 Twilight stopped in the doorway.
-“I'm sorry.
-You must be disappointed …”
+“I can’t express how sorry I am, Luna.
+You must be disappointed in me.”

 Luna turned to look at her, shaking her head gently.
-“I know better than most how it is to fall prey to such spells … it's all too easy, even for the best of us.
-I'm not disappointed, Twilight, not in you.”
+“I know better than most how it is to fall prey to such spells.
+It's all too easy, even for the best of us.
+I am not disappointed, Twilight, not in you.”
 She lowered her head.
 “I'm just …” She paused, feeling Twilight looking at her and waiting for her to continue.
 She sighed.
 “I guess it's also far too easy to fall prey to jealousy.”
 She glanced up at Twilight as the purple unicorn walked up next to her.
-“You and Trixie … I really should be happy for you.”
+“You and Trixie, I really should be happy for you.”

-Twilight lay a hoof on her shoulder.
-“Luna … you know I care about you deeply, and I will always be your friend.
-But it would never work.
-You're a princess, you're immortal, I'm … just another unicorn.
+Twilight laid a hoof on her shoulder.
+“Luna, you know I care about you deeply, and I will always be your friend.
+But it would never work for us.
+You are a princess, you're immortal, while I'm just another unicorn.
 My entire life is but a drop in the ocean of yours.”

+“Don’t say that, Twilight.”
 Luna buried her face in Twilight's mane.
-“I will never forget you either, Twilight, no matter what happens.
+“I will never forget you, no matter what happens.
 That I swear.”

 Trixie opened her eyes.
 Something was wrong.
 The sun had not yet risen above the horizon, but Trixie was wide awake.
 Twilight wasn't resting next to her.
 In her place was a small note.
 Trixie strained her eyes to read it in the darkness.

 Trixie cursed loudly.
 Loud enough for Luna to poke her head in from the next room.
-“You alright in here?”
+“Are you alright?”

 Trixie nodded at the note.
 “Twilight has run off again.”